goschtl/zope/zc.publication/branches/dev/src/zc/publication/README.txt

             """

 ``IBrowserPublisher`` is used for ``GET``, ``HEAD``, and ``POST`` requests to identify a default resource for an object.
-Whwn ll of the steps in a URL path have been traversed, the resulting object is adapted to this interface and browserDefault is called.
+When all of the steps in a URL path have been traversed, the resulting object is adapted to this interface and browserDefault is called.
 If no names are returned, then traversal is completed, and the object returned is